ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

    vale --config=doc/.vale.ini .

-Check all files in only a particular folder by with  ``vale`` followed by the name of the folder.
+Check all files in only a particular folder with ``vale`` followed by the name of the folder.

 Address any warnings and issues that display by either editing the